Improved Convergence of Score-Based Diffusion Models via Prediction-Correction

 Specifically, convergence in Wasserstein distance of order $1$ is provided in \cite{deb-2022} under the manifold hypothesis, but the results depend poorly on important parameters, such as the sampling precision, the input dimension and the diameter of the support of $p$.
-The works \cite{lee-lu-tan-2022,che-che-lli-li-sal-zha-2023, che-lee-jia-2022} provide convergence guarantees for general distributions in $\kl$-divergence and total variation (which is weaker by Pinsker's inequality).
-From these results, bounds in Wasserstein distance are also deduced for some class of distributions, including bounded support ones.
+The works \cite{lee-lu-tan-2023b, che-che-lli-li-sal-zha-2023, che-lee-jia-2022} provide convergence guarantees for general distributions in $\kl$-divergence and total variation (which is weaker by Pinsker's inequality).
+From these results, bounds in Wasserstein distance are also deduced for some classes of distributions, including bounded support ones.
 This improves upon \cite{deb-2022}, but the improvement requires an extra projection step and comes at the cost of a worse dependence on the problem's parameters in comparison with the bounds in $\kl$-divergence and total variation.
 Other works have provided convergence results for SGMs, but they suffer from at least one of the following drawbacks \cite{che-che-lli-li-sal-zha-2023}: \emph{(i)} non-quantitative bounds \cite{pid-2022, deb-tho-hen-dou-2021} or poor dependence on important problem parameters \cite{blo-mro-rak-2022}, \emph{(ii)} strong assumptions on the data distribution, typically in the form of a functional inequality \cite{lee-lu-tan-2022,wib-yan-2022}, and \emph{(iii)} strong assumptions on the score estimation error, such as a uniform pointwise control \cite{deb-tho-hen-dou-2021}, which is not observed in practice \cite{zha-che-2023}.